Design¶

 │ │ ├─ scripts/worker/kubelet/install-kubelet

-│ │ └─ scripts/networking/kube-proxy/install-kube-proxy
+│ │ └─ scripts/worker/kube-proxy/install-kube-proxy

 │ └─ scripts/control-plane/configure-controller (5b)